Successful Programs Depend Upon You!

 Our senior volunteers are an essential part of Senior Center operations.
 They provide essential support and may serve in the following areas: Front Desk, Nutrition Program, Class/Activity Instructor, Community Garden, Concierge Desk, Lap Robes, Bingo, Special Events and more.

-Seniors interested in volunteering can complete a Volunteer Application, available at the Senior Center front desk.
+Seniors interested in volunteering can complete the on-line Volunteer Application, download the application or pick up at the Senior Center front desk.
+For more information, please call (562) 929-5580 or email us at: email@example.com

 Teen Alliance Program(13-18 years of age)